ashishpal07/API-Polling-system/README.md

 ***

 ## Requirements
-For development, you will only need Node.js and a node global package installed in your environement.
+For development, you will only need Node.js and a node global package installed in your environement and mongodb for database.

 ### Node
 * Node Installtion on Windows